ordbogen/bitwarden-ansible/README.md

 ## Updating

-when updating the role doesn't check if new version has been downloaded and therefore the tasks related to update always report changed state and restart bitwarden.
+When updating, the role doesn't check if new version has been downloaded and therefore the tasks related to update always reports changed state and restarts bitwarden.

 ## Notes